AstraZeneca/Omicsfold/docs/getting-started-model-analysis.md

 The function requires the final trained DIABLO model.
 The `nscores` parameter can be adjusted to select the number of top discriminative features to be returned.
 The `score_type` function can be set to either "blockrank" or "loading" to determine which feature ranking metric to use.
-The function will return a matrix of associations between most important features in the model according to either blockrank or loading scores.
+The function will return a matrix of associations between the most important features in the model according to either blockrank or loading scores.

 ### Filter and reformat network